What do net price calculators leave out?

 - 4-year out-of-pocket: $78,901

-The “private with the generous offer” costs $37,000 more over 4 years than the state school once you factor in tuition inflation and loan interest.
+The “private with the generous offer” costs $36,929 more than the state school once you factor in tuition inflation.
+Both students borrow the same $22,000, so the interest is identical and the entire difference is out-of-pocket.
 Most net-price calculators don’t surface this.

-How do you calculate the true 4-year cost of your offers?
+How do you calculate the True total cost of your offers?

 Below is the Aid Offer Comparison tool.
-Enter 2-4 offers and the tool will compute the 4-year out-of-pocket cost (with inflation), the lifetime loan cost (with interest), and flag any offer where the gap between true cost and your stated affordable contribution is appealable.
+Enter 2-4 offers and the tool will compute the 4-year out-of-pocket cost (with inflation), the lifetime loan cost, a True total cost that adds the loan interest on top of out-of-pocket, and a flag on any offer where the gap between the 4-year out-of-pocket cost and your stated affordable contribution is appealable.

 What should you do if the true cost is more than your family can afford?

-Check whether a Professional Judgment appeal applies first — if anything changed financially in 2025, that’s the fastest single move to close the gap.
+Check whether a Professional Judgment appeal applies first.
+The 2026-27 FAFSA is built on your 2024 tax year, so if your finances changed after 2024, that’s the fastest single move to close the gap.
 If no PJ basis exists, negotiate the institutional aid instead.
 And if the gap is too wide to close even with both, that’s a signal to pick a different school, not to take on more loans.

 If one or more offers shows a yellow or red gap band:

 - First, check if a Professional Judgment appeal applies.
-If anything changed financially in 2025, the SAI Impact Estimator tells you the realistic dollar range a PJ appeal could yield.
+If your finances changed since your 2024 tax year, the SAI Impact Estimator tells you the realistic dollar range a PJ appeal could yield.

 - If no PJ basis exists, see What’s Actually Negotiable on an Aid Offer for the institutional-aid negotiation moves.